Video Transcript

 The Bottom Line

-Remember that different types of life insurance policies and optional life insurance riders (for an additional cost) could suit your needs and financial situation.
-It is important to take the time to thoroughly research how to buy life insurance and consider all available options, taking into account your financial objectives, family, and personal preferences.
+Different types of life insurance policies and optional life insurance riders (available for an additional cost) may fit your needs and situation.
+Take time to research how to buy life insurance and review your options.
+Consider your goals, family needs, and personal preferences as you compare coverage.

 Frequently Asked Questions